 There are several pedestal sink and finish options available.
 The following is a chart setting out the most popular colors and finishes.

-3. Pedestal Sink Materials
+3. Pedestal Basin Sink Materials

 I think it’s super cool you can buy pedestal sink basins in a variety of materials including ceramic, glass, granite/stone and metal.
 The array of designs and materials is impressive allowing you to make your bathroom look terrific just from the pedestal sink you choose.